ambaradan/nvim-rockydocs/README.md

 contributors to create, edit, and manage high-quality documentation for Rocky Linux.

-### Key Features
+## Key Features

-- Streamlined Documentation Workflow: nvim-rockydocs offers a simplified workflow for writing and managing documentation, ensuring that contributors can focus on content creation.
+- **Streamlined Documentation Workflow**: nvim-rockydocs offers a simplified workflow for writing and managing documentation, ensuring that contributors can focus on content creation.
-- MkDocs Integration: The plugin integrates seamlessly with MkDocs, allowing for easy serving, building, and deployment of documentation.
+- **MkDocs Integration**: The plugin integrates seamlessly with MkDocs, allowing for easy serving, building, and deployment of documentation.
-- Virtual Environment Management: Contributors can manage Python virtual environments directly within Neovim, ensuring reproducibility and isolation for documentation projects.
+- **Virtual Environment Management**: Contributors can manage Python virtual environments directly within Neovim, ensuring reproducibility and isolation for documentation projects.
-- Customizable: The plugin supports customization options to adhere to the Rocky Linux documentation style and standards.
+- **Customizable**: The plugin supports customization options to adhere to the Rocky Linux documentation style and standards.
-- Browser Preview: Contributors can preview their documentation in real-time, ensuring accuracy and quality before publication.
+- **Browser Preview**: Contributors can preview their documentation in real-time, ensuring accuracy and quality before publication.

-### Purpose
+## Purpose

 The primary purpose of nvim-rockydocs is to provide a user-friendly interface for Rocky Linux contributors to write, edit, and manage documentation.
 By